iron-io/iron_mq_php/README.md

 Delete a message from the queue when you're done with it.

+# Troubleshooting

+### http error: 0

+If you see  `Uncaught exception 'Http_Exception' with message 'http error: 0 | '`
+it most likely caused by misconfigured cURL https sertificates.
+There are two ways to fix this error:

+  1) Disable SSL sertificate verification - add this line after $ironmq initialization: `$ironmq->ssl_verifypeer = false;`
+  2) Switch to http protocol - add this to configuration options: `protocol = http` and `port = 80`

 # Full Documentation

 You can find more documentation here: